slsa-framework/slsa-github-generator-go/README.md

 $ go run . --help
     -binary string
     	path to a binary to verify
+    -branch string
-    -provenance string
+    	expected branch the binary was compiled from (default "main") -provenance string
     	path to a provenance file
     -source string
-        expected source repository that should have produced the binary, e.g. github.com/org/example -tag string
+    	expected source repository that should have produced the binary, e.g. github.com/some/repo -tag string
-       expected tag or version the build was generated for -branch
-      expected branch the build was generated from
+    	[optional] expected tag the binary was compiled from -versioned-tag string
+    	[optional] expected version the binary was compiled from.
+Uses semantic version to match the tag
 ```

 ### Command line examples